HimoriK/book/src/ch03-05-control-flow.md

 {{#include ../listings/ch03-common-programming-concepts/listing-03-04/output.txt}}
 ```

-All five array values appear in the terminal, as expected.
-Even though `index`
-will reach a value of `5` at some point, the loop stops executing before trying
-to fetch a sixth value from the array.
+The loop stops executing before trying to fetch a sixth value from the array.

 However, this approach is error prone; we could cause the program to panic if
 the index value or test condition is incorrect.
 For example, if you changed the